wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    The IETF has created a mailing list, "wish@ietf.org", which can be used for public discussion of WHIP protocol extensions proposals prior to registration.
    Use of the mailing list is strongly encouraged.
-The IESG has appointed a designated expert {{!RFC8126}} who will monitor the wish@ietf.org mailing list and review registrations.
+The IESG has appointed a designated expert as per {{?RFC8126}} who will monitor the wish@ietf.org mailing list and review registrations.

-   Registration of new "ext" type URNs (in the namespace "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible and reviewed by the designated expert as per Section 4.6 of {{!BCP26}} .
+   Registration of new "ext" type URNs (in the namespace "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible and reviewed by the designated expert as per Section 4.6 of {{?RFC8126}}.
    An Standards Track RFC is REQUIRED for the registration of new value data types that modify existing properties.
    An Standards Track RFC is also REQUIRED for registration of WHIP Protocol Extensions URNs that modify WHIP Protocol Extensions previously documented in an existing RFC.

    The registration procedure begins when a completed registration template, defined in the sections below, is sent to iana@iana.org.
    Decisions made by the designated expert can be appealed to an Applications and Real Time (ART) Area Director, then to the IESG.
-   The normal appeals procedure described in {{!BCP9}} is to be followed.
+   The normal appeals procedure described in {{?BCP9}} is to be followed.

    Once the registration procedure concludes successfully, IANA creates or modifies the corresponding record in the WHIP Protocol Extension registry.